evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] All on, including keychain
 - [x] Turn on sync desktop and documents
 - [x] Choose profile pic
-- [x] Optimize Mac Storage - yes for laptop?
-No for server.
+- [x] Optimize Mac Storage - yes for personal computer, no for server?
-- [ ] private relay - yes, when out of beta

-## 3. Authenticate Mac App Store & setup xCode
-- [x] Install xCode via Mac App Store
-- [x] Open xCode
-	- [x] It will ask to install Rosetta - yes
+- [x] private relay - yes
-	- homebrew installs git so you don't need to have xcode install git anymore

-## 4. Download **Dropbox** and start syncing so I can get my Dropbox dev folder with **dev-env** repo and setupMac.sh
+## 3. Download **Dropbox** and start syncing so I can get my Dropbox dev folder with **dev-env** repo and setupMac.sh
 - [x] Turn on accessbility: yes?
 - [x] Verify when deleting off of Dropbox: No
 - [x] Share screenshots and recordings using Dropbox: No (Use CleanShot X)
 - [x] Choose Folders to sync:
-	- [x] Everything
+	- [x] only the dev-env folder for now so you can start the installation scripts, then enable all the folders for a personal machine, or just dev folder for a server, after installation scripts complete
-- [x] New files stored with: Local (not online-only)
+- [x] Default for new files - stored with: Local (not online-only)
 - [x] Smart sync: No
 - [x] Store in default location - Users/evan/Dropbox

+## 4. Authenticate Mac App Store, download Amphetamine, & install xCode CLI tools
+(homebrew installs git so you don't need to have xcode install git anymore)
+- [x] Install Amphetamine via Mac App Store
+- [x] `xcode-select --install` (Install xCode CLI Tools)

 ## 5. Run **setupMac.sh** from its directory at dev-env/mac
-- [x] Install homebrew (which also installs git from xCode):
+- [x] Install homebrew (which also installs git from xCode?):
   ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
   - [x] And run the 2 commands that homebrew tells you to run to add brew to your PATH.
 - [x] Apple Software Update - macOS & App Store
 - [x] clean reboot
 - [x] Double check setupMac.sh
   - [x] Duplicate the Brewfile and name it after that machine so you can maintain a list for each machine if you want.
   - [x] Verify Brewfile packages are what you want (some need to be uncommented due to some always reinstalling)
   - [x] Check what dotfiles from Mackup in iCloud will be linked over to the local machine and delete any from iCloud that are not wanted.
   - [x] Make a backup of the Mackup directory in iCloud
     - In case the mackup restore command messes up
   - [ ] Check what settings you want from configureMacSettings.sh, or if you want to even use that script.
 - [x] Clean reboot
 - [x] `caffeinate -disu ./setupMac.sh`
   - [x] Usually needs a few Mac password prompts
   - [x] After sexy-bash-prompt install, you need to type exit to get out of the bash env that loads so the setupMac.sh script continues.

 ## 5. Connect Peripherals
 - [x] Keyboards
 - [x] Mice
 - [x] Printers
   - [x] Test print

 ## 6. Configure remaining Apple **Manual Settings** not set in `configureMacSettings.sh`
 ### Storage Management.app